josephBabal/travel-project/README.md

 </div>

 <h3 align="center">
-NOTE: Not all the code
+NOTE:
-has been pushed to the repository so it won't fully work when you clone it.
+It won't fully work when you clone it.
 </h3>

 <h3 align="center">  Welcome to My Journey.